-SECTION 2.7 - SAFETY COMMITTEE
+SECTION 2.6 - SAFETY COMMITTEE

-The POA shall choose two (2) representatives for the District safety committee.
-The representatives shall come from the bargaining unit at large, except at least one (1) shall come from each geographical area and at least one (1) shall be a supervisory position.
+The POA will solicit two (2) representatives to volunteer for the District safety committee.
+The representatives will come from the bargaining unit at large.
+At least one (1) shall come from each geographical area and the parties prefer that at least one (1) be a supervisory position.
+Should there be insufficient volunteers the District may hold meetings with reduced or no POA representation.